domonkoss/ceudsd/seminar/3-sql/README.md

 ## RIGHT JOIN

-Rearly used.
+Rarely used.
 Its is a mirror of left join

 The result of Exercise 5 with right join